 The standard voltage for electricity is 240Vand 50Hz frequency, and Qatar uses two types of plugs: D and G. D plugs are mainly used in India, Sri Lanka, and parts of Africa.
 These are made up of one big and two smaller round pins in a triangular layout.

-A G plug is the same one that is used in the UK and places like Singapore and Hong Kong.
+A G plug is the same one that is used in the United Kingdom, Singapore, and Hong Kong.
 Although this also has three pins, the structure is different.
 G plugs have a large rectangular pin standing lengthwise with two smaller rectangular pins sitting sideways below.

 Domestically, electricity in Qatar is used as it is in the rest of the world.
 It powers white goods such as microwaves, refrigerators, and washing machines, along with personal appliances like hairdryers.
 Similarly, electronics like laptops, iPads, and TVs use domestic electricity supplies.

 Kahramaa is the only supplier of electricity and water in Qatar.
 Despite being created by the Government, it now operates as an independent commercial enterprise.

 To apply for electricity and water in Qatar, you will need to go to a Kahramaa customer service center.
 First, you must fill out an application form.
 This should be signed by your sponsor, which will usually be your employer.
 It will cost QAR2,000 to set up both your electricity and water supplies.
 Additionally, you should supply the following documents:

 - Qatari ID

 - Kahramaa reference number (this can be found on your apartment’s door frame or the electricity box of your villa)